Space-Time Reasoning in Logic

 or a collection of axioms and theorems of a mathematical theory), one could

-extend it in two opposite ways, either via adding a new instance or via deriving
+extend it in two opposite ways, either adding a new arbitrary assertion or deriving

-while the latter (serial) way has a serial organization similar to that of
+while the latter (progressive) way manifests a serial organization similar to that of

 physical time.
 The two directions of logical development are relatively independent,

-since adding new true sentences or axioms does not require any inference,
+since adding new "true" sentences (axioms) does not require any inference,

-in a system with fixed dynamics, the possible trajectories
+in a system with stationary dynamics, the possible trajectories

-cover the whole configuration space, and every point in the system's configuration
+cover the whole configuration space, so that every point in the system's configuration

-space can only be achieved from the points lying on the same trajectory.
+space can only be achieved from the points lying on a certain trajectory.

 This holds for either mechanical (both classical and quantum) or non-mechanical

-(thermodynamic and other) systems, with the appropriate distinction of
+(thermodynamic and other) systems, with the appropriate redefinition of

 space and time variables.
-In the same way, formal logical reasoning may only
+In the same way, formal logical reasoning is bound to

-follow certain trajectories determined by the system of inference rules adopted.
+follow certain lines of reasoning determined by the system of the adopted inference rules.

 Two sentences are logically independent (within a given inference system)